Rixxo/Coords-Extension/README.md

 # Coords
 ## Overview
 Coords is a useful tool that helps you finding out the mouse coordinates on the screen.

-You can draw point/shape on the screen and discover their coordintas or measure width and height of anything and on the screen and learn its dimention in terms of pixel.
+You can draw points/shapes on the screen and discover their coordinates, or measure width and height of anything on the screen, and learn its dimension in terms of pixel.

 ## Screenshoots